 Setting Description Delete To delete a VLAN entry, check this box.
-The entry will be deleted during the Delete next save.
+The entry will be deleted during the next Save.
 VLAN ID Indicates the ID of this particular VLAN.
-Click "Add New Entry" button to add a new VLAN ID.
-Legal values for a Adding a New VLAN ID are 1 through 4095.
-VLAN The VLAN is enabled when you click on Save.
-A VLAN without any port VLAN members will be deleted when you click Save.
+Adding a New VLAN Click "Add New Entry" button to add a new VLAN ID.
+Legal values for a VLAN ID are 1 through 4095.
+The VLAN is enabled when you click on "Save".
+A VLAN without any port members will be deleted when you click "Save".
 The "Delete" button can be used to undo the addition of new VLANs.